 All employers are required to comply with minimum employment standards.

-From 1 April 2017, new measures will stop employers who do not comply with or who have breached immigration law from recruiting migrant workers.
+From 1 April 2017, new measures will stop employers who do not comply with or who have breached employment law from recruiting migrant workers.
 An amendment to immigration instructions means that, as a consequence of not having complied with employment standards, employers that have received a penalty (or similar) for a breach will be viewed as non-compliant with New Zealand employment law and will face a set stand down period from the ability to support a visa application.

 A stand-down period commences from when an infringement notice or penalty is issued.